 ... are adequate, fair and appropriately simple or complex.
 It's a simple concept with difficult math.
 That's where we come in.

 Most of our clients are cities and districts that want to get great rates proactively.
-Most of the rest need to play catch-up.
+Most of the rest simply need more revenue.
 It happens.

 We calculate rates by starting with the process described in the American Water Works Assocation's M1 Manual; Principles of Water Rates, Fees and Charges.
 These principles and methods work just as well for other utilities, with a few modifications to account for the differences in those services.
 We don't stop at calculating rates that are in a "cost-to-serve" structure at the rate class level.
 We go all the way to the ratepayer level.
 Why?
-Ratepayers pay the bills, rate classes do not.
-If you need rates or fees that diverge from a "cost-to-serve" structure, once we have your analysis model built, we can run variations of that model and calculate other rate structures, too.
-All of our full rate analyses project incomes, costs, rates and more ten years into the future, so you will have a good roadmap for future do-it-yourself rate adjustments, too.
+Ratepayers pay utility bills, rate classes do not.
+If you need rates or fees that diverge from a "cost-to-serve" structure, once we have your analysis model built, we can run variations of that model (scenarios) and calculate other rate structures, calculate rates needed to fund more or less capital improvement costs, you name it.
+All of our full rate analyses project incomes, costs, rates and more ten years into the future, so you will have a good financial roadmap for future do-it-yourself rate adjustments, too.

 You may be located in one of the states with a "RATES Program."
 Click the drop down menu above to learn about those programs.
 If you are in one of those states, getting rate analysis is easier, surer and at discounted fees.
 Membership has its privileges.